MV Sorrento (2001): Loading and uploading

 Sorrento is fitted with ramps at the bow and stern of the ship to allow vehicles to roll on at the start of the voyage and roll off at the end of the voyage.
 This results in a fast turnaround time, with all vehicles and passengers embarking and disembarking in approximately 15 to 20 minutes.
 The ferry was designed to use the existing loading facilities used by the sister ship Queenscliff.

 At Queenscliff, the ship docks bow into the terminal.
 The bow of the ship consists of two sections; one section raises while the other lowers, forming a ramp that allows vehicles to drive off.
 Once all vehicles and foot passengers have disembarked, vehicles travelling to Sorrento then board and face the stern of the ship for the voyage.
 At Sorrento, the ship docks stern into the terminal.
 A ramp at the stern of the ship lowers allowing vehicles to drive off.
 Once all vehicles and foot passengers have disembarked, vehicles travelling to Queenscliff then board and face the bow of the ship for the voyage.

-Foot passengers embark and disembark the ship, via the same ramps that vehicles do, under the direction of the ship's crew in between the embarkation and disembarkation of vehicles.
+Pedestrian passengers embark and disembark the ship, via the same ramps that vehicles do, under the direction of the ship's crew in between the embarkation and disembarkation of vehicles.